-Another research project is in dual-energy CT (DECT).
-This concerns a novel imaging technique, to obtain more detailed information about patient anatomy and tissue compositions, which is needed for accurate dose calculations.
-At MAASTRO Clinic we have three state of the art DECT scanners.
+This research line concerns a novel imaging technique, to obtain more detailed information about patient anatomy and tissue compositions, which is needed for accurate dose calculations.
+At Maastro we have two state of the art DECT scanners.
 Research is performed on imaging and dose calculation accuracy, as well as on automatic contouring.

-MAASTRO Clinic affiliated proton radiotherapy clinic ZonPTC has a state of the art synchrocyclotron (Mevion) for proton therapy with advanced beam shaping capabilities, robotic couch, real-time patient tracking system, and integrated dual-energy CBCT imaging.
-Although the installation is recent (fall 2018), MAASTRO Clinic is known worldwide for its research in proton therapy that started more than a decade ago.
+The Maastro affiliated proton radiotherapy clinic has a state of the art synchrocyclotron (Mevion) for proton therapy, with advanced beam shaping capabilities, robotic couch, real-time patient tracking system, and integrated dual-energy CBCT imaging.
+Although the installation is recent (fall 2018), Maastro is known worldwide for its research in proton therapy that started more than a decade ago.
 The research possibilities with the current hardware available are numerous and we will focus on improving treatment planning and beam delivery.
 Our main lines of research include accurate dose calculation (state of art imaging (DECT) and Monte Carlo dose calculation), and patient and tumor tracking (in room imaging and 3D tracking system).

 We are also investigating the use of 3D ultrasound imaging for treatment verification.
 In ultrasound we work with state of the art technology (robotic arms, 3D tracking system, 3D ultrasound probes and artificial intelligence for image processing) to perform real time tumor tracking in radiotherapy.
 This technology will account for target motion allowing treatment adaptation in real time maximizing the dose to the tumor whilst reducing the dose to organs at risk.